avivl/cloud-sre-agent/docs/ERROR_HANDLING_QUICK_REFERENCE.md

 # Error Handling Quick Reference

-This is a quick reference guide for using the error handling system in the Gemini SRE Agent.
+This is a quick reference guide for using the error handling system in the Cloud SRE Agent.

 ## Quick Start